Codeception/Codeception/docs/modules/REST.md

 # REST Module
-**For additional reference,, please review the [source](https://github.com/Codeception/Codeception/tree/master/src/Codeception/Module/REST)**
+**For additional reference, please review the [source](https://github.com/Codeception/Codeception/tree/master/src/Codeception/Module/REST.php)**

 Module for testing REST WebService.

 This module can be used either with frameworks or PHPBrowser.